 Exercitatio, de amuletis, aeneis figuris illustrata.

-Julius Reichelt was a passionate collector of talismans and amulets.
-The copper-engraved figures in the original work represent dozens of amulets that he probably gleaned during his many travels.
-In his book he explains symbolism and magical properties, based on his knowledge of the cabal and astrology.
+Julius Reichelt was a passionate collector of Talismans and Amulets.
+The copper-engraved figures in the original work represent dozens of Amulets that he probably gleaned during his different travels.
+In his book, Reichelt explains symbolism and magical properties, based upon his knowledge from cabal and astrology.

-Reichelt's book details eight plates illustrated with numerous talismans, engraved on copper, in full page.
-The illustrations include Latin terms as well as Greek and Hebrew.
-This little pamphlet contains the 8 boards of magic talismans.
+Reichelt's book details eight plates, illustrated with numerous Talismanic figures, engraved on copper, in full page.
+Illustrations include Latin terms, as well as Greek and Hebrew.
+PICTURE BOOK.